programoteq/pCalc/README.md

 # pCalc
-Scientific Calculator built using Python and Tkinter.
+Scientific Calculator with eqution input logic built using Python and Tkinter.